dfurda18/BlackJack/README.md

 # BlackJack
-It is a single-player game where the computer is the dealer.
+It is a single-player card game where the computer is the dealer.
 The game will keep money and bets until one of them runs out of money.

 ## System Requirements Summary